- Helping Children When a Family Member Has Cancer: Dealing With Treatment

 - Words to describe cancer and its treatment

 Words to describe cancer and its treatment

-Here are a few words about cancer that your family will likely need to know.
+Here are a few words about cancer that your family probably will need to know.
 You may want to explain them in a family meeting, so that all the children (and adults) know what you mean when you use these words.
-Be sure to check to find out if there are other words they’ve been hearing that they don’t understand.
+Be sure to check to find out if there are other words they’ve heard that they don’t understand.
 Also tell them who they should ask if they hear other words they don’t know.
 Older children can look up some of the words for themselves, but some of the more specialized medical terms may still be hard to understand.

-Benign (be-nine): not cancer (see also cancer, malignant).
+Benign (be-NINE): not cancer (see also cancer, malignant).